danneu/klobb/README.md

 ### Request

-The basic response looks like this:
+The basic request looks like this:

 ``` javascript
 Immutable.fromJS({